wschoenfeld/HardwareDesignAllInOne/README.md

 | USB | General | 6 |

 # Requests
-Let me know if there is any symbols that you want me to make!
+Let me know if there are any symbols that you want me to make!